Last updated

 Starlink Roam, previously called Starlink RV, is a Starlink service that provides the company’s satellite internet for RVs and travelers.
 The Starlink Roam Regional plan costs $170/month and allows you to access Starlink's satellite constellation from anywhere on your home continent, allowing passengers to surf the web while on the road or campers to access the Starlink network wherever they set up for the night.

-Roam customers can purchase a $499 Standard Actuated dish, which can be set up at numerous locations, or the $3,170 Flat High Performance hardware that allows you to access Starlink while in motion.
-If you imagine yourself using the internet while traveling in an RV, then you'll want the Flat High Performance hardware.
+The $3,170 Flat High Performance hardware allows you to access Starlink while in motion.
+If you imagine using the internet while traveling in an RV, you'll want the Flat High Performance hardware.

 Starlink Roam is not as fast as Starlink Residential because its plans are deprioritized on the Starlink network, leading to download speeds of 5 to 50Mbps and upload speeds of 2 to 10Mbps.
 These speeds may increase as Starlink continues to add more satellites to its constellation, but for the time being, you can expect your internet to be slower than it would be at home.